-For certain audio, video and television ads or small-size print ads, the Act permits the full disclaimer disclosure to be shortened.
+For certain audio, video and television ads or small-size print ads, the Act permits the full disclosure to be shortened.

 - Radio and prerecorded phone ads.
 Only the top two contributors of \$50,000 or more must be disclosed.
-If the ad lasts 15 seconds or less or the disclaimer disclosure statement would last more than eight seconds, only the top contributor must be disclosed. - Television and video ads.
-The size for the smallest letters in the disclaimer disclosure must be four percent of the height of the display screen and must be displayed at the beginning or end of the ad for at least five seconds of a broadcast of 30 seconds or less or for at least 10 seconds for a broadcast of longer than 30 seconds.
-If this causes the name of any top contributors to exceed the width of the screen or causes the disclaimers to exceed one-third of the display screen, the type size of the name of the top contributor shall be reduced until the name fits on the width of the screen or the entire disclaimer fits within one-third of the display screen.
-In no case shall the type size be smaller than 2.5 percent of the height of the screen.
+If the ad lasts 15 seconds or less or the disclosure statement would last more than eight seconds, only the top contributor must be disclosed. - Television and video ads.
+The size for the smallest letters in the disclosure must be four percent of the height of the display screen and must be displayed at the beginning or end of the ad for at least five seconds of a broadcast of 30 seconds or less or for at least 10 seconds for a broadcast of longer than 30 seconds.

-Ex 7.4 - If a committee purchases radio time for ads each 15 seconds or less in duration, the ads must identify the name of the committee and the highest single contributor of \$50,000 or more.
+Ex 7.4 - If a committee purchases radio time for ads 15 seconds or less in duration, the ads must identify the name of the committee and the highest single contributor of \$50,000 or more.

-G. Exceptions
+G H. Exceptions

-A disclaimer disclosure is not required on regular-size campaign buttons (less than 10 inches in diameter), pins, bumper stickers (less than 60 square inches), or magnets.
-It is not required on pens, pencils, rulers, mugs, potholders, key tags, golf balls and similar small campaign promotional items where a disclaimer disclosure cannot be conveniently printed.
+A disclosure is not required on regular-size campaign buttons (less than 10 inches in diameter), pins, bumper stickers (less than 60 square inches), or magnets.
+It is not required on pens, pencils, rulers, mugs, potholders, key tags, golf balls and similar small campaign promotional items where a disclosure cannot be conveniently printed.

-The disclaimer disclosure is not required on t-shirts, caps, hats, and other articles of clothing; skywriting and airplane banners; or committee checks and receipts.
+The disclosure is not required on t-shirts, caps, hats, and other articles of clothing; skywriting and airplane banners; or committee checks and receipts.